Bulstrode Whitelocke: His return to Britain

 On his return he resumed his office as Commissioner of the Great Seal, was appointed a Commissioner of the Treasury with a salary of £1000, and was returned to Parliament in 1654 for each of the four constituencies of Bedford, Exeter, Oxford and Buckinghamshire, electing to sit for the latter constituency.

 Whitelocke was a learned and sound lawyer.
 He had hitherto shown himself not unsympathetic to reform, having supported the Bill introducing the use of English into legal proceedings, having drafted a new treason law, and having set on foot some alterations in Chancery procedure.
 A tract advocating the registering of title deeds is attributed to him.
 He defeated a bill which sought to exclude lawyers from parliament; and to the sweeping and ill-considered changes in the Court of Chancery proposed by Cromwell and the Council he offered an unbending and honourable resistance, being dismissed in consequence, together with his colleague Sir Thomas Widdrington, on 6 June 1654 from his Commissionership of the Great Seal (see William Lenthall).

-However, he still remained on good terms with Cromwell, by whom he was respected; he took part in public business, acted as Cromwell's adviser on foreign affairs, negotiated the treaty with Sweden of 1656, and, was elected again to the Parliament of the same year, as Member for Buckinghamshire, he was Chairman of the committee which conferred with Cromwell on the subject of the Petition and Advice and urged the protector to assume the title of King.
-In December 1657 he became a member of the Cromwell's Other House.
+However, he still remained on good terms with Cromwell, by whom he was respected; he took part in public business, acted as Cromwell's adviser on foreign affairs, negotiated the treaty with Sweden of 1656, and, was elected again to the Parliament of the same year, as Member for Buckinghamshire, he was chairman of the committee which conferred with Cromwell on the subject of the Petition and Advice and urged the protector to assume the title of King.
+In December 1657 he became a member of Cromwell's Other House.

 Under Richard Cromwell

 On Richard Cromwell's assumption of the Protectorship, Whitelocke was reappointed a Commissioner of the Great Seal, and had considerable influence during the former's short tenure of power.
-He returned to his place in the Long Parliament on its recall, was appointed a member of the Council of State on 14 May 1659, and became President in August.
-Subsequently, on the fresh expulsion of the Long Parliament, he was included in the Committee of Safety which superseded the Council.
+He returned to his place in the Long Parliament on its recall, was appointed a member of the Council of State on 14 May 1659, and became president in August.
+Subsequently, on the fresh expulsion of the Long Parliament, he was included in the Committee of Safety which superseded the council.
 He again received the Great Seal into his keeping on 1 November.
 During the period which immediately preceded the Restoration he endeavoured to oppose George Monck's schemes, and desired Charles Fleetwood to forestall him and make terms with King Charles, but in vain.